Meet Rick Fuller: The person behind "The Wastewater Blog"

 This website, though a "hobby," is really an extension of the work in water and wastewater treatment I have very enjoyably been doing for several decades now.
 With some embarrassment, I can tell you that 20 years ago I thought I knew everything there was to know about wastewater treatment.
 Thankfully, that presumption is long gone, and with its departure I have found my curiosity about water and wastewater treatment wonderfully reawakened.
 It seems to me that when you think you know everything there is to know about a subject you stop learning and that is a big mistake.
 But it is not my intent to lecture you so let me get to the point.

-I have been asked occasionally if someone could buy something that I've talked about on or another blog post.
+I have been asked occasionally if someone could buy something that I've talked about.
 This website has nothing for sale.
 This website has no affiliations or connections to companies, vendors, or products.
 All I do here is share my experience and knowledge with you.

 I have also been asked by individuals if they can use a graphic, table, or chart.
 I very much appreciate the courtesy of such requests!
-So to make it easy for everyone, everything I post is for public use.
-The only exceptions would be for images I have purchased, often from Shutterstock.com, to enhance the overall appeal of a given page/post.
+So to make it easy for everyone, everything I post that is of my own creation is for public use.
+The exceptions would be for images I have purchased, often from Shutterstock.com, to enhance the overall appeal of a given page/post.
 These are royalty-free images, free for me to use on a noncommercial site like this, but not free for people to copy and reuse.
 My intent is to gradually go back through the blog posts and identify somehow the images I've purchased which should not be reused.